Ciao, welcome back to my blog!

 -for the side:

--as many red paprika peppers you can fit in the tray
+-as many red paprika peppers you can fit in our oven tray

 -I would normally start with the side first: the reason is that the peppers will release a lot of water in the form of steam once in the oven and you don't want your chicken strips to turn soggy.